willh/willh.github.com/_posts/2013-06-03-the-minimum-viable-product.md

 *So what good is it then?*

 It is a [Minimum Viable Product](http://en.wikipedia.org/wiki/Minimum_viable_product).
-Just enough to allow Dr Henning to test his hypothesis that creating an application using a more intuitive and a simpler design with an easily correlated and viewed data set for him to view the data will result in:
+Just enough to allow Dr Henning to test his hypothesis that creating an application using a more intuitive and a simpler design with an easily correlated and viewed data set will result in:

 1. more feedback being collected due to allowing patient to complete on their phone/laptop/iPad
 2. more feedback being collected due to better completion rates resulting from simpler UX